 Matt Ghinn further elaborates on the importance of user interface and how teams need to be able to work with simple reporting tools.

 “It’s all about the user interface because if it’s difficult to use, people just throw it away.
-If it’s easy to use they’ll pick it up and run with it and we jointly benefit with better data delivering a better project outcome,”
+If it’s easy to use they’ll pick it up and run with it and we jointly benefit with better data delivering a better project outcome.
+We just told them to do it on one platform.
+And they just picked it up.”

 Effective collaboration with subcontractors